 |Microbiology Applications||G418 Disulfate is used as a gene selection agent during transfection of eukaryotic cells.|

 G418 Disulfate is routinely used as a selection agent in cell culture after transfection of eukaryotic cells.
 Resistant cells express the neo gene which produces aminoglycoside 3'-phosphotransferase (APT 3' I or APT 3' II), a protein that confers resistance to G418 Disulfate and other aminoglycoside antibiotics.

 Optimal working concentrations:

-Use the following guide to determine the concentration to use to generate a kill curve:
+Use the following guide to determine the appropriate concentration:

 A working concentration of 200 mg/L is usually sufficient after resistant mammalian clones are selected and can be used for maintenance until stable resistant clones are selected.

 The Selectivity Factor is a quantifiable measure of how efficient an antibiotic is during the process of gene selection.
-TOKU-E scientists tested the selectivity factor of G418 for BHK-21 cells and HeLa cells.
-Authors found that G418 is an ideal selection antibiotic for transfected BHK-21 cells but not optimal for HeLa cells.
-The method uses a modified MTT assay, which can be used to numerically determine the antibiotic efficiency (Delrue I et al, 2018).
+Our R&D team tested the selectivity factor of G418 Disulfate for BHK-21 and HeLa cell lines.
+They found that G418 is an ideal selection antibiotic for transfected BHK-21 cells but not optimal for HeLa cells.
+The method uses a modified MTT assay, which can be used to numerically determine the antibiotic efficiency (Delrue et al, 2018).
 For more information about the Selectivity Factor, click here.

-For more information on relevant cell lines, culture medium, and working concentrations, please visit the TOKU-E Cell-culture Database.
+For more information on relevant cell lines, culture medium, and working concentrations, please visit the Cell-Culture Database.